jonpas/JNS_Skycranes/README.md

 *   Mi-290 Taru and its variants in different factions (CH-54 Skycrane)
 *   Taru Pods in different factions (Skycrane Pods)
-*   Modular (helicopters, pods and textures all in separate PBOs)
+*   Modular (Textures and Factions all in separate PBOs)
 *   Separate sub-menu in Editor and Zeus to keep it clean
 *   Should have no issues with future Arma 3 updates, as config is inherited from the vanilla assets
 *   Open-source - contribute on GitHub!